One-hit wonders of the 2000s

 'The Middle' by Jimmy Eat World (2001)

 Jimmy Eat World's "The Middle" was their only single to break the Top 40 on the Billboard Hot 100.
 The band was in a tough position, though: They were dropped from Capitol Records, and the band was left to fund their fourth studio album.
 When Jimmy Eat World finally signed to DreamWorks, it had to succeed, all thanks to "The Middle."
+Jimmy Eat World is still touring in 2025 and celebrating over 30 years of making music together.

 'A Thousand Miles' by Vanessa Carlton (2002)

 Vanessa Carlton's piano playing across town in her "A Thousand Miles" music video would garner her decadeslong success.
 You can almost guarantee the sound of the first few chords alone will have half the room singing along to its narrative opening verse.
-A big part of its enduring popularity is thanks to the 2004 movie "White Chicks," wherein actor Terry Crews turns a memorable performance singing the song.
+A big part of its enduring popularity is thanks to the 2004 movie "White Chicks," wherein actor Terry Crews turns in a memorable performance singing the song.

 Carlton has continued to make and release music since then, and though some have garnered attention, like "White Houses" and "Big Yellow Taxi," no single has quite stuck around like "A Thousand Miles."
+She's still willing to perform her most famous hit, appearing with Drake in July 2025 to sing "A Thousand Miles" at the Wireless Festival in the United Kingdom, footage of which quickly went viral.

 'Headstrong' by Trapt (2002)